 Halitosis (Bad Breath) Treatment

-Bad breath doesn’t have to be something you live with.
-In fact, in can be a medical condition known as Halitosis, or chronic bad breath.
-There are ways to prevent halitosis and eliminate bad breath once and for all.
+You don’t have to live with chronic bad breath – a medical condition known as halitosis.
+There are ways to prevent it and eliminate bad breath once and for all.

-The truth is millions of people suffer from halitosis or chronic bad breath.
-It’s caused by oral bacteria that is left trapped for an extended period of time.
-The key to dealing with it is to treat the root of the problem by removing the source of the order.
-Most over-the-counter remedies like mouthwash, mints and gum only masks the problem.
+Halitosis is caused by oral bacteria trapped in your mouth for an extended time.
+The key to dealing with it is treating the root of the problem – removing the source of the odor.
+Most over-the-counter remedies such as mouthwash, mints and gum only mask the problem.

-We treat halitosis through a professional cleaning and oral cleans to reach the crevices that are not normally accessed with regular brushing and flossing.
-Occasionally a deep cleaning of scaling and root planning is needed to get bacteria trapped below the gum line, or a tongue scraping if the tongue is the source of the smell.
+At Capital Dental, we treat halitosis with a professional cleaning and oral cleanse to reach crevices not normally accessed through regular brushing and flossing.
+Occasionally, a deep cleaning, consisting of scaling and root planing, is needed to remove bacteria trapped below the gum line.
+We also can perform tongue scraping, if the tongue is the source of the smell.